fNIRS/snirf/snirf_specification.md

 * **Type**:  group
 * **Location**: `/nirs(i)/data(j)/measurementLists`

-The group for measurement list variables which map data array onto the to map the data array onto the probe geometry (sources and detectors), data type, and wavelength.
-This group's datasets are arrays with size `<number of channels>`, which each position describing the corresponding column in the data matrix. (i.e. the values at `measurementLists/sourceIndex(3)` and `measurementLists/detectorIndex(3)` correspond to `dataTimeSeries(:,3)`).
+The group for measurement list variables which map the data array onto the probe geometry (sources and detectors), data type, and wavelength.
+This group's datasets are arrays with size `<number of channels>`, with each position describing the corresponding column in the data matrix. (i.e. the values at `measurementLists/sourceIndex(3)` and `measurementLists/detectorIndex(3)` correspond to `dataTimeSeries(:,3)`).

 This group is required only if the indexed-group format `/nirs(i)/data(j)/measurementList(k)` is not used to encode the measurement list. `measurementLists` is an alternative that may offer better performance for larger probes.